Giantpizzahead/AlphaLoL/README.md

 3. Auto attack = Checked

 When launching AlphaLoL, you'll see a menu displaying the hotkeys for the bot.
 In particular, press **Shift-T** to start and stop the bot.

-## Development Setup

-Warning: This repository is a bit of a mess.
-There are lots of old/unused files.
-Clone at your own risk :)

-Use a virtual environment!
-See `requirements.txt` for a list of dependencies.

 ## Todo: Modern AI